Five ways to find Bahá’í Books in Ontario

 ONTARIO – From the Holy Writings to the texts of the Ruhi Institute, from uplifting stories of Abdu’l-Bahá to the biographies of the Hands of the Cause – there is always a need for Bahá’í literature to reach the grassroots.

-The energy, the vigilance, the steadfastness displayed by these heralds of the Faith of Bahá’u’lláh and their elected representatives, under whose auspices the circulation of Bahá’í literature has, of late years, assumed tremendous dimensions, merit the highest praise. – Shoghi Effendi, God Passes By
+The energy, the vigilance, the stleadfastness displayed by these heralds of the Faith of Bahá’u’lláh and their elected representatives, under whose auspices the circulation of Bahá’í literature has, of late years, assumed tremendous dimensions, merit the highest praise. – Shoghi Effendi, God Passes By

 Below are a few of the ways you can access Bahá’í books, wherever you live in the region!